MathewWi/pro-online-server-status-checker/PRO status checker files/Readme.txt

 only the script will be updated unless stated somewhere, so, in the future,

-you can just download the script, bare minimun zip if you already downloaded the all in one or use the inbuild updater
+you can just download the script, bare minimun zip if you already downloaded the all in one and/or use the inbuild updater to install the new version